 Current outrights for West Ham next manager betting:

-The former Brighton and Chelsea manager is the current favourite in this market – and it is not hard to see why.
-Potter did a superb job on the south coast, transforming the Seagulls from the traditional, defensive side it had been under previous boss Chris Houghton into a free-flowing modern side, which picked up some extremely impressive results over the past two years.
+The former Brighton and Chelsea manager is the current favourite in this market, with his odds shortening in recent days – and it is not hard to see why.
+Potter did a superb job on the south coast, transforming the Seagulls from the traditional, defensive side it had been under previous boss Chris Houghton into a free-flowing modern side, which picked up some extremely impressive results during his tenure.

 Potter had a disastrous time at Chelsea, but the circumstances into which he was thrust were hardly tolerable for any manager.
 In short, it was too much of a step up too quickly.
 West Ham thus represent something of a happy medium between Potter’s two previous clubs.
 The Hammers boast more history, prestige and (likely) long-term financial backing than Brighton, but without the suffocating pressure to immediately succeed that is found at Stamford Bridge.

-After a recent slash in his odds, Will Still of Reims is now third favourite for the Hammers’ hotseat.
+Xabi Alonso was second favourite for the Hammers' hot-seat for a long time, but with Bayern Munich and Liverpool now sniffing around the Leverkusen boss, he may be out of West Ham's reach.
+As such, Still is now second favourite for the Hammers’ hotseat.
 He's also a boyhood Hammer, and with Reims sitting fourth before their 3-0 loss to PSG on Saturday evening, he'll be getting courted by more than one Premier League side in the coming months.